 Adidas Pro Model History

 Adolf Dassler has been known as the Father of the Modern Running Shoe.
-Dassler and his the entire company have been following a simple philosophy since the beginning.
-They have been strict in abiding to their core company value and that is to provide every athlete with the best possible equipment.
-Fast forward, the company has widened their product range, from shoe, clothing, and accessories for various sports.
+Dassler and his entire company have been following a simple philosophy since the beginning.
+They have been strict in abiding by their core company value, and that is to provide every athlete with the best possible equipment.
+Fast forward to the present days; the company has continually innovated to widen their product line-up - from shoe down to the clothing and accessories for various sports.

-In the 70s, Adidas released numerous models for basketball and one of them is the Pro Model.
-Although considered as one of the classics, the Pro Model has been underrated and always has been overlooked by some collectors.
-In the list of all-time best Adidas sneakers, the Pro Model was ranked number 13.
+Aside from the iconic Superstar, Adidas released countless basketball shoe models during the 70s, and one of them is the Pro Model.
+Although considered as one of the classics and lies in the 13th place in the list of all-time Best Adidas Sneakers, the Pro Model has been underrated and always been overlooked by collectors.

 Adidas Pro Model Style